IddiAziz/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository an assignment on Cousera_Capstone project Week 1, and to create a Jupyter Notebook and submit a shareable link to it for peer evaluation.
+This repository is an assignment on IBM's Cousera_Capstone project Week 1.
+The assignment is about; how to create a Jupyter Notebook and submit a shareable link to it for peer evaluation.